imarichburg/stock_analysis/README.md

 ### All Stocks Analysis Results

 Below you can see the results of running the refactored VBA code for 2017 and 2018.
 The runtime has decreased by 80%.
 The formatting allows the user to quickly determine which stocks had a positive return on investment as they are highlighted in green.
 Most of the stocks in the Green Energy Sector that Steve selected performed better in 2017 than 2018.
-After reviewing the Stock analysis data in the refactored VBA code, I would recommend that Steve’s parents consider ENPH and RUN as green energy company investment alternatives to DQ.
+After reviewing the Stock analysis data in the refactored VBA code, I would recommend that Steve’s parents consider ENPH as a green energy company investment alternative to DQ.
+The ROI for ENPH was 130% in 2017 and 82% in 2018.

 ![This is a alt text.](https://github.com/imarichburg/stock_analysis/blob/f3baeb25da4a7bb63838b496bba2aee0742c62dc/Resources/AllStockAnalysis_output_withFormating.PNG)